Post Traumatic Stress Disorder and Trauma

 According to the National Institute of Mental Health, post-traumatic stress disorder affects 7.7 million adults.
 However, women are more likely to develop PTSD than men.
-The symptoms of post traumatic stress disorder can range from mild to severe and usually begin within three months of the frightening ordeal.
+The symptoms of PTSD can range from mild to severe and usually begin within three months of the frightening ordeal.

 There are four types of post-traumatic stress disorder:

-is when the symptoms last for more than three months, disappear for a few days, and then reappear.
+Symptoms last for more than three months, disappear for a few days, and then reappear.
 The degree of post-traumatic stress disorder varies among individuals.
-Some people experience mild symptoms—such as irritability—while others are debilitated by the co-occurring disorders that often accompanying PTSD, such as substance abuse, depression and anxiety disorders.
-That’s why it’s important to seek help from a qualified mental health professional to treat the post-traumatic stress disorder along with any co-occurring conditions to facilitate a full recovery.
+Some people experience mild symptoms—such as irritability—while others are debilitated by the co-occurring disorders (also known as dual diagnosis) that often accompany PTSD, such as substance abuse, depression, and anxiety disorders.
+That’s why it’s important to seek help from a qualified mental health professional to treat the dual diagnosis to facilitate a full recovery.

 Below is a list of some of the common signs and symptoms of post-traumatic stress disorder: